Read more about Eye Exams

 Visiting an optometrist on a regular basis should be a priority.
 These eye exams offer a preventive solution to reduce the risk of vision loss in the future.
 In many situations, eye problems have a slow progression that causes irreversible damage.
 But, an experienced Chicago optometrist can detect the eye conditions in the early stages, helping you choose the right treatments to slow the progress of the disease.

-2. Eye Exams: When to Call for an Appointment
+2. Eye Exams in Chicago: When to Call for an Appointment

 In most cases, a healthy adult needs an eye exam every year.
 A child’s first exam should be when they are six months old.
 Then, the optometrist can offer recommendations for frequency as the child grows.

 Certain risk factors can increase the frequency of suggested eye exams.
 Patients with diabetes or a history of eye disease might need to visit an optometrist every six to twelve months.
 Talk to your eye doctor for personalized recommendations.

 3. Tests During an Eye Exam

 Typically, an eye exam will begin with a conversation about your medical history and the health of your eyes.
 The doctor asks these questions to see if any related conditions might be impacting your visual health.
 Then, a series of tests will begin to evaluate your vision and the function of the eyes.